ota-meshi/eslint-plugin-astro/docs/user-guide.md

 #### Flat Config \(`eslint.config.js`\)

 This package is ESM-only.
-Use `eslint.config.js` or `eslint.config.mjs` to configure rules.
+Use `eslint.config.mjs`, or use `eslint.config.js` in a project with `"type": "module"`.
 See also: [https://eslint.org/docs/latest/use/configure/configuration-files](https://eslint.org/docs/latest/use/configure/configuration-files).

 Example **eslint.config.js**: